What is At-Will Employment: Everything You Need to Know

 How Do I Know If I Have a Claim for Wrongful Termination?

 An employer can break many state and federal labor laws when they wrongfully terminate an at-will employee.
 This likely results as the employer has no legal right to discriminate, even if the employee has signed an at-will employee agreement upon starting their employment.

 Laws enacted prohibit discrimination based on many categories.
 Discrimination based on an employee’s race, gender, date of birth, and religion are a few examples of the prohibited categories.

 Discrimination does not form the basis of all claims of wrongful termination.
 If your employer terminates your employment as a result of retaliatory conduct because you have exercised a legal right, you may have a wrongful termination claim of action.
 Additionally, if an employer attempts to terminate your employment based on your refusal to partake in illegal activities, you may succeed with a claim of wrongful termination.
 The damages available to an employee who has filed a claim of wrongful termination can include compensatory and punitive damages as well as attorney’s fees.

 If you need help understanding at-will employment, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent to its site.
-Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.